vega/vega-lite/site/docs/mark.md

 ### Line Chart with Custom Path

-By default, the line's path (order of points in the line) is determined by data values on the dimension axis (x or y) like shown in previous examples.
+By default, the line's path (order of points in the line) is determined by data values on the ordinal dimension (x or y) like shown in previous examples.
 However, a field can be mapped to `path` channel for determining custom path.

 <span class="vl-example" data-name="scatter_connected"></span>

 ## Area

-Similar to `line`, `area` represent multiple data element as a single area shape.
+`area` represent multiple data element as a single area shape.

 ### Area Chart

-Using `area` mark with one dimension (typically on `x`) and one measure (typically on `y`) produces an area chart.
+Using `area` mark with one ordinal field (typically on `x`) and one quantitative field (typically on `y`) produces an area chart.
 For example, the following area chart shows a number of unemployment people in US over time.

 <span class="vl-example" data-name="area"></span>